fukephp/checkhotels/README.md

 ## :speech_balloon: Run the application tests
 Project have intergated unit tests for all requests in project Tests are separated in files(`/tests/Feature/*`):
-- UserTest
+- UserTest.php
-- HotelTest
+- HotelTest.php
-- ImportTest
+- ImportTest.php
-- PlaceTest
+- PlaceTest.php

 Run tests using command `php artisan test` or `php artisan test --filter UserTest`